Gene Okerlund: Personal life

 While in high school in Sisseton, South Dakota, he formed a band, "Gene Carroll & The Shades," recording a single in 1959, "Red Devil / Do You Remember" (M&L 1001).
 As "Gene Carroll," he had a second single in 1962, "Is It Ever Gonna Happen / Holly" (Wausau C-1100).
 The band played parties throughout the Midwest and the Dakotas, and in 2009 were inducted into the South Dakota Rock and Roll Music Association's Hall of Fame.

-In his AWA days, Okerlund was given the nickname "Mean Gene" by Jesse "The Body" Ventura – an irony, considering that throughout the years many wrestlers and promotion staff considered Okerlund the friendliest person in the game.
-Okerlund was close friends with Hulk Hogan, The Iron Sheik and the late Bobby Heenan.
+In contrast to his nickname "Mean Gene", Okerlund throughout the years was considered the friendliest person in the game by many wrestlers and promotion staff.
+Okerlund was close friends with Hulk Hogan, The Iron Sheik and Bobby Heenan.

-Okerlund had been married to his wife Jeanne since March 27, 1964 and had two sons, Todd and Tor, along with three grandsons.
+Okerlund had been married to his wife Jeanne since March 27, 1964, and had two sons, Todd and Tor, along with three grandsons.
 Todd starred on the University of Minnesota ice hockey team from 1983 to 1987, and played on the 1988 United States Olympics team that competed in Calgary, playing four games with the NHL's New York Islanders.

 In 2004, Okerlund had a kidney transplant.
 In his later years, Okerlund suffered from polycystic kidney disease.
 He also enjoyed boating, golfing, and spending time at his cabin in Big Sandy Lake during the summer.

 Death

 Okerlund died on the morning of January 2, 2019, at the age of 76 in a Sarasota, Florida hospital.
 It was revealed by his son, Todd Okerlund, that he had received three kidney transplants and had suffered a fall which caused his health to deteriorate in the weeks leading up to his death.
-Later that day, condolences were sent by some fellow WWE superstars and wrestling alumni on various social media sites, including: Ric Flair, Hulk Hogan, Iron Sheik, Stone Cold Steve Austin and Dwayne "The Rock" Johnson, among many others.
+Later that day, condolences were sent by some fellow WWE superstars and wrestling alumni on various social media sites, including: Ric Flair, Hulk Hogan, Iron Sheik (who often referred to him as "Gene Mean"), Stone Cold Steve Austin and Dwayne "The Rock" Johnson, among many others.